WebAssembly/debugging/debugging-modules/README.md

 > just source-level location information, and can incrementally grow the
 > debugging module API surface as time goes on.

+Additionally, the same way that WebAssembly itself is embedder agnostic, and doesn't require (for example) a Web browser or JavaScript engine, so too should debugging functionality be embedder agnostic.

 ## Overview

 This proposal builds on the following existing or proposed WebAssembly concepts: